-LONDON, Sept 30 The world's biggest alcoholic drinks group, Diageo Plc (DGE.L), sees China as the most resilient market in Asia despite turmoil on financial markets as the group moves towards profitability in the Chinese market.
+LONDON, Sept 30 (Reuters) - The world’s biggest alcoholic drinks group, Diageo Plc (DGE.L), sees China as the most resilient market in Asia despite turmoil on financial markets as the group moves towards profitability in the Chinese market.

 “China looks particularly resilient ...
 Our overall view is that it is probably the most stable market in Asia,” John Pollaers, President of Diageo’s Asia Pacific region, told a briefing on Tuesday.